cfpb/consumerfinance.gov/README.md

 ## Credits and references

-This project uses [Capital Framework](https://github.com/cfpb/capital-framework) as the bass of its user interface and layout components.
+This project uses [Capital Framework](https://github.com/cfpb/capital-framework) as the basis of its user interface and layout components.